parinfer/parinfer.js/resources/public/content.md

 around appropriately when we adjust indentation in our code.

 _Parinfer_ is a proof-of-concept that we use to explore this idea.
-It treats the right-parens at the end of a line as _eager to move_.
+It treats the close-parens at the end of a line as _eager to move_.
 That is, eager to extend to indented lines.
 As a visual cue, we _dim_ these parens to signify their inferred mobility.